ArmonGo/roadgraphfeas/README.md

 https://www.kaggle.com/datasets/ruiqurm/lianjia/

-and regarding all public data used in the paper, see:
+Three publicly available and one proprietary data sets are used in this research.
+Regarding all public data used in the paper, see:

 https://www.kaggle.com/datasets/ruiqurm/lianjia/